NikOcaml/Azure-CI-Functions-Scraper/Readme.md

-# About (Summary)
+# About

-A webscraper for freelance.de running on a serverless Azure architecture written in python using Selenium and Sendgrid.
-It is intended to be run in a Docker container on Azure Container Instances and orchestrated via an Azure Function.
+A Python webscraper for freelance.de using Selenium and Sendgrid intended to be run on a serverless Azure architecture - consisting  of an Azure Container Instance for Computation / Transformation and an Azure Function in Powershell for Orchestration/ Infrastacture-as-Code.
 The scraper simply opens freelance.de, logs in, executes a search for the predefined search terms, parses & appends the new results (which can span multiple pages) and lastly sends an email of the new relevant job if appropriate.

-The parsing basically consists of a relevancy evaluation at one's will so that a subset of highly appropriate new results (job postings) are subsequently sent via email to the recipient.
-Execution (8 times a day from Monday till Friday) is less than 5€/month, only possible due to the serverless nature.
+Execution 8 times a day from Monday till Friday is less than 5€/month, only possible due to the serverless nature.
 Of that, more than 90% are storage costs (unfortunately, only an Azure File Share can be mounted to a Container Instance.
 Its tx costs are relatively high).
-In detail, the cloud architecture looks like following.

 ---